cbonoz/ably23/README.md

 To run AblyMonitor, follow these steps:

-1. Add your varaiables to `.env.sample` in the root and ./server folders.
+1. Add your variables to `.env.sample` in the root and ./server folders.
 Copy to an equivalent `.env` file.
 These files contain your Ably key and desired channel for message passing for the app.

 2. Install the necessary dependencies using `yarn`.